caspark/qmk_firmware/keyboards/kinesis/keymaps/caspark/readme.md

 * hit the flash button on teensy loader and wait for the keyboard to be flashed
 * hit the reboot button on teensy loader
 * the keyboard will "reconnect" and the keyboard should now work again

+Once this has been flashed once, bootmagic-lite will be enabled, so you can also enter the bootloader by holding the top-left-most key on the left keywell (`+/=` on the qwerty keymap) while plugging the keyboard in.